Learning Human-Aligned Representations with Contrastive Learning and Generative Similarity: Combining Generative Similarity with Contrastive Learning

 where we assume that \textit{a priori} $p(\text{same})=p(\text{different})$ (i.e., the prior over the two hypotheses is uniform).
 The same and different data generation hypotheses are shown in Figure~\ref{fig:schematic}A along with example same and different pairs in Figure~\ref{fig:schematic}B in the case of a generative process of quadrilateral shapes, with the same pair corresponding to two squares, and the different pair corresponding to a square and a trapezoid.
+This definition builds on existing Bayesian models of similarity in cognitive science \citep{shepard1987toward,tenenbaum_griffiths_2001}, and in particular \citet{kemp2005generative}.

 Given the definition of generative similarity, we next distinguish between two scenarios.
-If $s_{\text{gen}}$ is tractable, then its incorporation in a contrastive loss function is straightforward: given a parametric neural encoder $\phi_\varphi(x)$ and a prescription for deriving similarities from these embeddings, e.g. $s_\text{emb}=s_0e^{-d}$ where $d$ is a distance measure and $s_0$ is a constant, we can then directly optimize the embedding parameters such that the difference between the generative similarity and the corresponding embedding similarity is minimized, e.g., \\
+When $s_{\text{gen}}$ can be directly computed, then its incorporation in a contrastive loss function is straightforward: given a parametric neural encoder $\phi_\varphi(x)$ and a prescription for deriving similarities from these embeddings, e.g. $s_\text{emb}=s_0e^{-d}$ where $d$ is a distance measure and $s_0$ is a constant, we can then directly optimize the embedding parameters such that the difference between the generative similarity and the corresponding embedding similarity is minimized, e.g.,

-If, on the other hand, $s_\text{gen}$ is not tractable, we can implicitly incorporate it in a neural network using individual triplet loss functions (here we focus on triplets for convenience, but our formalism can be easily adapted to larger sample tuples).
-Specifically, given a generative model of the data, we can define a corresponding \textit{contrastive} generative model on data triplets $(X,X^{+},X^{-})$ as follows